lstrgar/self-supervised-phone-segmentation/README.md

 `python utils/make_buckeye.py --spkr --source /path/to/original/buckeye --target /path/to/output/buckeye --min_phonemes 20 --max_phonemes 50`

 Note, here we do not provide the infrastructure to train these models using the pseudo-labels derived from a trained unsupervised model; however, the core implementation can be easily extended to train with alternate label supervision so long as the dataloader's interface remains unchanges.
-For those interested in training such a model, we would direct you to [Kreuk Et al.](https://github.com/felixkreuk/UnsupSeg), where a pretrained unsupervised model can be used to generate pseudo-labels for TIMIT.
+For those interested in training such a model, we would direct you to [Kreuk et al](https://github.com/felixkreuk/UnsupSeg), where a pretrained unsupervised model can be used to generate pseudo-labels for TIMIT.

 ### Update Configuration YAML